TypeSwitch in LLVM ADT

 - It accepts a template parameter pack

-and three other argument placeholders. - It takes in an rvalue reference
+CaseTsand three other argument placeholders. - It takes in an rvalue reference

-, which is normally a temporary lambda function. - It runs by first getting the reference to the typecast
+caseFn, which is normally a temporary lambda function. - It runs by first getting the reference to the typecast

-).
-The reason for getting a reference is because of the return type, and the possible use case by chaining multipleCase
+DerivedTself (*this).
+The reason for getting a reference is because of the return type, and the possible use case by chaining multipleCasetogether (see this). - The stuff it returns is a recursively

-is like this:
+Another Case implementation by TypeSwitchBase is like this:

 template <typename CallableT> DerivedT &Case(CallableT &&caseFn) {